colmo23/notes/ansible/ansible.md

 Ansible "roles" are attributes you assign to one or more hosts.
 Eg database role, OAM role.

 ```
+# Dry run a playbook
 ansible-playbook --check webservers.yml

+# Run a single module on an inventory
 ansible-playbook -i inventory.ini -m ping
+# Run a single module with an attribute
 ansible -i inventory.ini -m command -a uptime
 ansible -i inventory.ini -m command -a "tail /var/log/dmesg"
-run the same as privelged (add -b):
+# run the same as privelged (add -b):
 ansible -i inventory.ini -b -m command -a "tail /var/log/dmesg"
 ansible-inventory --graph
 ansible-doc <module name> - info on a module